olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 >>  ---

 Building from source means you need to take care of some of the dependencies yourself, especially for optimization.
-In Frontier's case, this means we need to load the `openblas` module.
+In Odo's case, this means we need to load the `openblas` module.
 To build a package from source, use `pip install --no-binary=<package_name> <package_name>`:

 ```bash